 My filling also has a slighter darker, richer chocolate flavor than my grandma's version because I use high-quality Valrhona cocoa and add a little more than she did.
 I've also added just a little bit of peppermint for a festive holiday twist.

 I like to serve this pie piled high with whipped cream and crowned with a shower of chopped peppermint bark.

 Mint Chocolate Cream Pie

-- 38 chocolate wafers (215 grams, I used Nabisco Chocolate Wafers)
+38 chocolate wafers (215g, I used Nabisco Chocolate Wafers)

 Prepare and bake the crust: